-One of the most highly recommended books on estate planning is Plan Your Estate by Denis Clifford.
-This comprehensive and up to date guide covers essential estate planning topics such as defining your estate planning objectives, making a will or living trust, probate, estate planning for parents, estate and gift taxes, estate planning for small business owners, stepfamilies, disinheriting children and other heirs, community property, life insurance, pay on death accounts and other non-probate transfers, social security and retirement accounts, estate planning devices used to maintain control over property, making a power of attorney, planning for incapacity, leaving instructions for your funeral and other memorial preferences, and working with an attorney.
+This page features a list of estate planning books ranging from basic estate planning to complex problems and issues in trust and estate law.
+If this is your first time making a will or deciding how to distribute your estate, one of the most highly recommended books on estate planning is Plan Your Estate by attorney Denis Clifford.
+This comprehensive and up to date guide covers essential estate planning topics such as defining your estate planning objectives, making a will or living trust, probate, estate planning for parents, estate and gift taxes, estate planning for small business owners, stepfamilies, disinheriting children and other heirs, community property, life insurance, pay on death accounts and other non-probate transfers, social security and retirement accounts, estate planning devices used to maintain control over property, making a power of attorney, planning for incapacity, leaving instructions for your funeral, memorial preferences, and working with an attorney.

 Why You Need an Estate Planning Guide

 Before buying a new car, you probably read the reviews, take a test drive, and talk to a number of different people about what you should choose.
 Your estate plan may have a huge impact on the important people in your life.
 It may also affect how you are remembered.
 Whether you have your estate planning documents drafted by an attorney or use a do it yourself approach, you will probably invest a significant amount of time and money into planning your estate.An essential part of making wise decisions is understanding what you don't know.
 Reviewing an estate planning book is an easy way to gain a quick summary of the issues you need to consider.
 It may also go a long way to ensuring you are not taken advantage of by a lawyer.
 For more, see help with estate planning.